dylanlegebokow/MarchMadnessPredictor/README.md

 - Rest of definitions found at: https://www.basketball-reference.com/about/glossary.html

-### Things To Improve
+### Future Work
-- Don't use NumPy for matricies and vectors as Numpy is slow
+- Don't use NumPy for matricies and vectors as NumPy is slow
-- Add "Challenges with Accuracy of Model" to README
+- Research what statistics are more accurate at predicting basketball game outcomes and use those statistics
+- Include data on 2017, 2018 tournaments

-### Current Issues
+### Some Issues with Accuracy
-- Most conference winners and runner-ups aren't recognized
-- Shouldn't use NumPy for matricies and vectors as Numpy is slow
+- Not using statistics that are most consistent with predicting basketball game outcomes
+- Very small training dataset (1546 datapoints between 1993 and 2016 March Madness Tournament Winners)
+- Some datapoints have missing entries (IE in 1993 season, there is no information on ORTG or DRTG.
+However, I decided to include this data so our training set would be bigger)

 ### Built With
 - Python3